benduong2001/benduong2001.github.io/index.md

 Hello, I am **Benson Duong**.
 I am a Data Science student at the University of California, San Diego, learning about the fields of data science, programming, analysis, statistics, and machine learning.
 My projects and work have a recurring interest in social data, looking into business data or map data.

-* In my work and projects, I work with all aspects of the data science project, to result in actionable, business impact:
+* In my work and projects, I've handled with all aspects of the data science project to result in actionable, business impact:
   * Using ETL techniques to retrieve online raw data and transform them to be usable for analysis and modeling
   * Accounting for pit-falls in analysis such as bias or imbalanced data
   * Data analysis with plots and/or dashboards that can visually communicate business-minded story-telling